SeaRoll/ato/README.md

         Duration::from_nanos(FAKE_TIME)
     }
 }
-// --- End of platform-specific time source ---

 fn main() -> Result<(), Error> {
-    // Create a new spawner with a default capacity for 8 tasks.
-    // You can specify a different capacity, e.g., Spawner::<16>::new().
+    // Creates a spawner.
+    // NOTE: The size must be power of two, e.g., 2, 4, 8, 16, etc.
-    let mut spawner: Spawner<8> = Spawner::new();
+    static spawner: Spawner<8> = Spawner::new();

     // Spawn a task that sleeps for 1 second spawner.spawn(async {